1. Get started

 When Groups finish at the same time is checked, each group will finish activities at the same time.
 Otherwise, missing group(s) will be reported as an error.

-• Choose Manage > Classes, select a class you want to optimize and click Edit
+1. Choose Manage > Classes, select the class you want to optimize and click Edit

 Allowed difference between maximum and minimum daily activities assures that the class has nearly the same or equal number of activities per day.
 For instance, if the value is set to 1 and class has 4 activities on Monday and 6 on Tuesday, this difference of 2 activities between days will be reported as an error as it is greater than the set value (1).